-The multi-prey model may be considered a mechanistic model in that its derivation and each 432 of its parameters has at least one biologically-specific interpretation.
-However, it is also rather 433 phenomenological in that it encodes only an essence of the biologically possible non-exclusivity 434 of searching and handling processes.
-For example, the model's derivation assumes that both 435 the attack rate and handling time remain constant and independent of the number of prev that 436 predators are already handling (below the maximum number n).
-Although this assumption may 437 result in a very good approximation to feeding rates, it is unlikely to reflect biological reality 438 particularly as the number of prey being handled by a given predator approaches n.
-In such 439 circumstances either or both searching and handling process rates are likely to become dependent 440 on the feeding rate and thereby on prey abundance (see also Okuyama, 2010; Stouffer & Novak, 441 2021).
-442 four-parameter model, searching and handling are mutually exclusive, but searching and diges-447 tion are not because the predator's search effort depends on its gut fullness (i.e. hunger level) 448 and is thus dictated by the digestion rate.
-A phenomenological shape parameter controls the 449 non-linearity of the search-effort hunger-level relationship.
-For high values of this shape param-450 eter (reflecting predators that search at their maximum rate even when their guts are quite full) 451 and inconsequential handling times, the model approaches the rectilinear Type Imodel, just like 452 the multi-prev model at high n, while for consequential handling times it retains a saturating 453 curvature at low prey abundances (see Figs. A1 and A2 of Jeschke et al., 2004).
-454
+The multi-prey model may be considered a mechanistic model in that its derivation and each of its parameters has at least one biologically-specific interpretation.
+However, it is also rather phenomenological in that it encodes only an essence of the biologically possible non-exclusivity of searching and handling processes.
+For example, the model's derivation assumes that the attack rate and handling time remain constant and independent of the number of prey that predators are already handling (below the maximum number n).
+Although this assumption may result in a very good approximation to feeding rates, it is unlikely to reflect biological reality particularly as the number of prey being handled by a given predator approaches n.
+In such circumstances either or both searching and handling process rates are likely to become dependent on the feeding rate and thereby on prey abundance (see also Okuyama, 2010; Stouffer & Novak, 2021).

+Functional responses where such dependence is important may be better and more mech-430 anistically described by more flexible models (see also Novak & Stouffer, 2021a).
+Prominent 431 among these is the extended Steady State Saturation model (SSS1) of Jeschke et al. (2004) in 432 which handling and digestion are explicitly distinguished (see Supplementary Materials).
+In 433 this four-parameter model, searching and handling are mutually exclusive, but searching and 434 digestion are not because the predator's search effort depends on its gut fullness (i.e. hunger 435 level) and is thus dictated by the digestion rate.
+A phenomenological shape parameter controls the non-linearity of the search-effort hunger-level relationship.
+For high values of this shape parameter (reflecting predators that search at their maximum rate even when their guts are quite full) and inconsequential handling times, the model approaches the rectilinear model, just like the multi-prey model at high n, while for consequential handling times it retains a saturating 440 curvature at low prev abundances (see Figs. A1 and A2 of Jeschke et al., 2004).